vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_fullscreen_camera_stream.md

 I will explain the one I use myself via the extra HACS module **browser_mod**.

 Another popular solution is via the extra HACS card **Bubble Card**, this supports also a fullscreen popup feature.
-I added a link to a video how to implement it this solution if you want to try it this alternative solution.
+I added a link to a video on how to implement this alternative solution if you want to try it.

 ### Fullscreen popup with browser_mod